sh4rmini/terms/documents/TERMS_BOUNTY_PILOT.md

 To be eligible for the participation and Pilot compensation, you need to:

--   fill in the Pilot questionnaire ([https://mysteriumnetwork.typeform.com/to/Z4rbwr](https://mysteriumnetwork.typeform.com/to/Z4rbwr)) and provide us with a valid email address that will be needed for:

-	-   to confirm your participation in the Pilot;
+-   Create an account on my.mysterium.network where you will have to provide:

-	-   to contact you should anything go wrong with your payment.
+	-   A valid email address - to contact you should anything go wrong with your payment.
 Failure to do so will result in our inability to pay you once we start the program if we can’t reach you;

-	-   to reach out to you to get more information about software performance;

--   get an invitation and email confirmation from us that you are approved for Pilot program;

 -   be able to download and install node runner software.
 Although we offer discretionary support, we are not responsible for any issues with your installation during the Pilot;